 Additionally, the SSMU has enhanced daily cleaning of common touch points such as door handles, elevator buttons, stair rails, etc. along with other recommendations provided by Public Health.
 All students and staff who are using offices or rooms must wipe down their individual stations and equipment in their office or rented space both upon arrival and before departing with the provided cleaning supplies.

 If you are part of a SSMU Club, Service or ISG and you have questions about SSMU’s protocols for the Fall, please refer to the communication emailed to all groups on August 17th that details how we are adjusting our operations to reflect this new reality.

-Although we strongly recommend that groups hold online events wherever possible, we will be approving some in-person events based on the criteria provided in the communication sent on August 17th.
-In-person events, meetings and activities must take place only in the University Centre or on McGill campus.
-We will also be significantly limiting the capacity of our bookable spaces to allow for safe distancing and a list of each room and its new capacity limit will be made available in the coming weeks.
+For the duration of red-zone restrictions, there will be no in-person events of any kind.
+When in person gatherings become possible again, we will be significantly limiting the capacity of our bookable spaces to allow for safe distancing.
+A list of each room and its new capacity limit will be made available in the coming weeks.
 Additionally, all events and meetings happening on campus must adhere to McGill and SSMU protocols and procedures, including our new approval process.